-(quoted from http://cuabroad.cua.edu/about/faqs.cfm#3)
+The following is quoted from the CUAbroad office (http://cuabroad.cua.edu/about/faqs.cfm#3):

-"CUA students--and non-CUA students--must be enrolled full-time at the time of application, have completed 45 credits--be a second-semester sophomore--in order to be accepted into semester and academic year programs.
+"CUA students--and non-CUA students--must be enrolled full-time at the time of application, [and] have completed 45 credits--be a second-semester sophomore--in order to be accepted into semester and academic year programs.
 It may be difficult to study abroad during the last semester before graduation if you are concerned about graduating on time.
 Short-term and summer programs are open to freshman, sophomore, junior, senior or graduate students.
 The general public may participate in short-term programs as well.